Shakkio/GoFelix/README.md

     1. Use the correct unity version
     2. Do not use tags or physics layers
     3. Use specific names for Monobehaviours or ideally use namespaces.
+    4. Make sure your game is completed in 7 seconds, because it will be automatically termianted after that time.

 ---